What does “abunai” mean in Japanese?

 Below are the new words used in the example sentence.

-- kono – この : a determiner used before a noun referring to a thing close to the speaker.
+- kono – この : a determiner used before a noun which refers to something close to the speaker.
 In the example, this is used before “katana” to say “this sword” in Japanese.

 - katana – 刀 (かたな) : a noun meaning ‘sword’ in Japanese.
-This can also work as a plural noun.
+This can also work as plural.
 Learn more about Japanese plural.

 - wa – は : a binding particle working as a case marker or topic marker.
-In the example, this is used after “kono katana” to make the subject in the sentence.
+In the example, this works after “kono katana” to make the subject in the sentence.

 This is a typical usage of “abunai”.
-In this example, it works as a complement.
-Like other adjectives, however, it can also work as a modifier before a noun.
-Actually, we can say “abunai katana” to mean ‘a dangerous sword’ in Japanese.
+In this example, it works as the complement in the sentence.
+Like other adjectives, however, it can also work as a modifier in front of a noun.
+For example, we can say “abunai katana” to mean a ‘dangerous sword’ in Japanese.
 So, it can work in more or less the same way as the English adjective, “dangerous”, does.
 It’s worth knowing, I think.

-So far, I’ve explained “abunai” and how to use it through the example sentence.
+So far, I’ve explained the definition and meanings of “abunai” and how to use it through the example sentence.
 In the rest part of this blog post, I will explain its major conjugations.
 The first one is “abunakunai”.

 Below are the definition and meanings of “abunakunai”.

-- abunakunai – 危なくない (あぶなくない) : the nai form of “abunai”, meaning ‘not dangerous’, ‘not unsafe’, ‘not insecure’, or such in Japanese.
+- abunakunai – 危なくない (あぶなくない) : the nai form of “abunai”, which means ‘not dangerous’, ‘not unsafe’, ‘not insecure’, or such in Japanese.

 Grammatically, “abunakunai” consists of the following two parts: